Building a virtual centre demonstrator, the EXODUS project represents an important first step towards a future federated ATM operating model.

-With over a decade of successful collaboration, COOPANS is poised to advance ATM harmonisation and federated solutions.
 The next step in this journey is the EXODUS project—a Digital Sky Demonstrator co-funded by the EU’s Connecting Europe Facility, managed by CINEA.

-“SESAR envisions a future unified European airspace that optimizes structure and harmonizes operations for greater cost efficiency,” says Palle Gericke, COOPANS Innovation Manager at Naviair.
-“EXODUS aims to make this vision a reality.”
+SESAR envisions a future single European airspace system that optimises airspace structures and harmonises operations to become more cost efficient,” says Palle Gericke, COOPANS Innovation Manager at Naviair.
+“EXODUS aims to turn that vision into a reality.”

 The virtual centre as a first step towards a future federated operating model

-The EXODUS project is a first step towards a future federated operating model.
+The EXODUS project is our first step towards a future federated operating model.
 “Having a virtual centre-based system will enable greater flexibility when it comes to organising air traffic control operations,” adds Gericke.
 “It will also provide a seamless and more cost-effective service provision to airlines and other airspace users.”

 To create such a system, the project is focused on developing and installing a shared infrastructure.
 This includes building at least two central data centres at two different ANSP locations, along with controller, pilot and supervisory working positions at each COOPANS ANSP member site.
 All COOPANS partners will also install the necessary local components and connect via a shared infrastructure.
-The system will add to the increased flexibility, cost-effectiveness, a more resilient approach to airspace management, with enhanced coordination and interoperability among independent centers.

 Changes ahead